Meena Kandasamy: Professional career

 As a writer, Meena's focus was mainly on caste annihilation, feminism and linguistic identity.
 She says, "Poetry is not caught up within larger structures that pressure you to adopt a certain set of practices while you present your ideas in the way that academic language is," and thus, prefers to use it for her activism.
 One of her first collections, Touch, was published in August 2006, with a foreword by Kamala Das.
 Ms. Militancy was published the following year.
-In this book, Meena adopts an anti-caste and feminist lens to retell Hindu and Tamil myths.
+In this book, the author adopts an anti-caste and feminist lens to retell Hindu and Tamil myths.
 The title poem of this volume is based on Kannaki, the heroine of the Tamil Classic Silapathikaram.
 Other works, such as "Mascara" and "My Lover Speaks of Rape", won her prizes in India poetry competitions.

 Touch was criticised for its English language errors, though its challenging themes were described as "interesting".
 Ms. Militancy was described as an improvement in her use of the English language but "disastrous, if not worse" in terms of themes and content.
 A review in The Hindu put the negative criticism into context, describing Meena's work as difficult for anyone whose politics were "mainstream".
 Her poetry is "about the female self and body in ways not 'allowed' by this discourse".
 An analysis of Touch and Ms Militancy in the Journal of Postcolonial Cultures and Societies concludes that Meena "authors a poetic discourse that not only castigates the prevalent modes of subjugation but also resolutely strives towards futures that are yet to be born."
-In an interview with Sampsonia Way Magazine, Meena said "My poetry is naked, my poetry is in tears, my poetry screams in anger, my poetry writhes in pain.
+In an interview with Sampsonia Way Magazine, Meena said: "My poetry is naked, my poetry is in tears, my poetry screams in anger, my poetry writhes in pain.
 My poetry smells of blood, my poetry salutes sacrifice.
 My poetry speaks like my people, my poetry speaks for my people."